-He is visiting international tutor on the de Appel Curatorial Program, Amsterdam since 2005, and was international research fellow with The Graduate School of Creative Arts and Media, Dublin between 2010-13.
+He was visiting tutor on the de Appel Curatorial Program, Amsterdam from 2005-17, and was international research fellow with The Graduate School of Creative Arts and Media, Dublin between 2010-13.
 From 2007-2010, he was responsible for leading the major international research program looking at durational appraches to public art; Locating the Producers at Situations, University of the West of England, Bristol.
 He has previously held lecturing positions on the MFA in Curating, Goldsmiths, University of London and Visual Culture, Middlesex University amongst others.
-Between 2001-03, he was the Curator of London Print Studio Gallery, where he curated group shows such as Private Views; Drawn Out; Frictions; A Timely Place…Or Getting Back to Somewhere; All That is Solid and solo projects: 25 Years of Being Childish Billy Childish; Production: Anthony Gross; Phil Collins Reproduction Timewasted; Harrowed: Faisal Abdu’ Allah; and Locating: Corban Walker.
+Between 2001-03, he was the Curator of London Print Studio Gallery.
 He was Artistic Director of Multiples X from 1997-06; an organization that commissioned and supported curated exhibitions of artist’s editions at Temple Bar Gallery, Dublin.

 Paul’s writing has been published in many books, catalogues, journals and magazines and he is a regular contributor to Art Monthly.
-He is reviews editor for Art and the Public Sphere Journal and is co-editor of Afterall’s Exhibition Histories Series.
-He is on the editorial board The Journal of Curatorial Studies and FIELD – A Journal of Socially Engaged Art Criticism.
+He is reviews editor for Art and the Public Sphere Journal and series co-editor of Afterall’s Exhibition Histories Series.
+He is on the editorial board The Journal of Curatorial Studies and FIELD – A Journal of Socially Engaged Art Criticism and The Journal of Curatorial Studies.
 He is editor of the curatorial anthology, Curating Subjects (2007), and co-editor of Curating and the Educational Turn (2010), and Curating Research (2014) both with Mick Wilson, and co-published by de Appel and Open Editions (Amsterdam and London); Locating the Producers: Durational Approaches to Public Art (Amsterdam, Valiz, 2011), co-edited with Claire Doherty and author of the critically acclaimed book The Culture of Curating and the Curating of Culture(s), (Cambridge, MASS., The MIT Press, 2012).
-His most recent anthologies, The Curatorial Conundrum…, and How Institutions Think are co-edited with Lucy Steeds and Mick Wilson and published with the MIT Press in 2016 and 2017 (forthcoming)).
-He recently curated the multi-faceted large scale exhibition project: We are the Center for Curatorial Studies for the Hessel Museum, Bard College (2016-17), and he is currently working on the co-authored Durational Aesthetics: Time and Contemporary Art (London, Bloombury Press, 2018).
+His most recent anthologies, The Curatorial Conundrum…, and How Institutions Think are co-edited with Lucy Steeds and Mick Wilson, published with The MIT Press, CCS Bard College and Luma Foundation, in 2016 and 2017 respectively.
+He is currently working on the co-authored Durational Aesthetics: Time and Contemporary Art (London, Bloombury Press, 2019).

 Recent Reviews and Forthcoming Publications